rhopatel/rhopatel.github.io/Projects.md

 # Natural Language Interfacing w/ Cozmo using GPT-3.5
 #####  [![link to repo](/files/source.jpg)](https://github.com/rhopatel/15-494/tree/master/final) Apr 2023 - present
 -  Built a Python-based system that takes user text input and automatically generates a syntactically-correct Finite State Machine (FSM) file using GPT-3.5, and executes the program on the robot in real-time
+- Optimized accuracy and program validity through prompt engineering to base model *gpt-3.5-turbo*
--  GPT occasionally showcased its own flair - when prompted to "spin in a circle", it generated the following:
+-  Found that GPT occasionally showcased its own flair - when prompted to "spin in a circle", it generated the following:

 ![robot](/files/robot.jpg)

+&nbsp;

 # Exploring Golf Analytics From Trackman System: Consistency and Clustering Analysis
 #####  [![link to repo](/files/source.jpg)](https://github.com/rhopatel/golf-project) Jan 2023 - May 2023